-Legal work experience is one of the most important things law firms look for in applications for training contracts, be it in the form of vacation schemes or otherwise.
-It demonstrates to a firm a keen interest in the law as well as providing some evidence of real world practical experience.
+Legal work experience is one of the most important things law firms look for in applications for training contracts.
+It demonstrates to a firm a keen interest in the law as well as providing some evidence of real-world practical experience.

-As well as adding power to a CV, vacation schemes also give candidates a chance to get to know specific firms better before deciding whether or not to apply for a training contract with them.
+As well as adding power to a CV, legal work experience also gives candidates a chance to get to know specific firms better before deciding whether or not to apply for a training contract with them.
 They also provide a more general insight into how law firms work.
 This is often key for law students as the reality of practise is often quite different from the study of the same areas of law.

 Many students find that they had originally wanted to work for one type of firm but after doing a vacation scheme with that firm, or another firm for that matter, they changed their minds based on this practical experience.

 Applications for vacation schemes are often even more competitive than for training contracts because candidates will seek to do more than one placement.
 With training contracts, however, successful candidates will only accept one position and reject any other offers they receive thus giving others the chance of receiving them.

 Therefore, taking the time to get your applications right is crucial.
 Far too many candidates do not take the application process seriously enough and try to rush off multiple applications which will have a very limited chance of success.

 It is much better to spend some time researching the firms you want to apply to, what they are looking for in their vacation scheme candidates and putting together a well thought out and well-presented application.
 Quality rather than quantity is definitely the key here.